MannixKwan/yelp-camp/README.md

 # YelpCamp
 A final guided project from the Udemy course - The Web Developer Bootcamp.
 The project allows user to register and login to create, read, update, and delete campgrounds, and allow user to add comments and ratings to each campground.

+The website is hosted on Heroku.
+You may visit the page with the URL: https://intense-retreat-48380.herokuapp.com/.

 The project leverages the following technologies:

 ## Programming Languages